Tag: curse tablet

 Articles and opinions pro and con are, of course, appropriate.
 The scholarly process thrives on such.

-The scholarly world, however, should also honor justice and fair play.
+The scholarly world, however, should also desire to make an appropriate and wise decision on this matter

-The question is whether such really operates here.
+The question is whether such really operates here given the following factors:

 1. See: http://www.haaretz.com-Archaeology November 20, 2023. ↩︎